AlinaWithAFace/alinawithaface.github.io/_posts/2019-04-11-impossible-list.md

 Habit Goals
 ---
-* Read for 30 minutes a day for three months in a row
+* Read for 30 minutes a day for five days a week for three months in a row
 * ~~Bike for local transportation for at least a year~~ (May 2016, going on 4 years as of 2019!)